 - Scrubbing Bills of Materials (BOMs)

-- Collecting full-disclosure chemical substance information from suppliers
+- Collecting full-disclosure chemical substance information from suppliers, leveraging upcoming Digital Product Passports for streamlined data exchange

 Outsourcing data collection can help ease the load on your team.
 It might make things more efficient.
 Having the right software is key for managing REACH compliance.
-It helps with collecting data, setting up databases, and analyzing substances.
+It helps with collecting data, setting up databases, and analyzing substances, preparing for the digital and stricter enforcement aspects of the revised REACH.

 By using these strategies, companies can better handle REACH compliance.
-This ensures a strong framework and reduces risks from regulations.
+This ensures a strong framework and reduces risks from regulations, allowing them to thrive in a more transparent and strictly controlled chemical market.

 Conclusion

 Even though following REACH can be tough, the rewards are big.
 It opens up markets, lowers risks, and boosts a company’s image.
-As the EU plans to cut industry emissions by 70% by 2030, being REACH compliant puts businesses ahead in a changing world.
+As the EU plans to cut industry emissions by 70% by 2030, being REACH compliant, and proactively preparing for the upcoming changes, puts businesses ahead in a changing world and aligns them with the EU Chemicals Strategy for Sustainability.

 FAQ